gkalpak/angular/aio/content/guide/docs-style-guide.md

 Some observations:

 * The `#docplaster` at the top is another bit of code snippet markup.
 It tells the processor how to join the fragments into a single snippet.

-  In this example, we tell the processor to put the fragments together without anything in between - without any "plaster".
+  In this example, we tell the processor to put the fragments together without anything in between&mdash;without any "plaster".
 Most sample files define this _empty plaster_.

-  If we neglected to add, `#docplaster`, the processor would insert the _default_ plaster - an ellipsis comment - between the fragments.
+  If we neglected to add `#docplaster` the processor would insert the _default_ plaster&mdash;an ellipsis comment&mdash;between the fragments.
 Try removing the `#docplaster` comment yourself to see the effect.

 * One `#docregion` comment mentions **_two_** region names as does an `#enddocregion` comment.
 This is a convenient way to start (or stop) multiple regions on the same code line.
 You could have put these comments on separate lines and many authors prefer to do so.